-Spanish and Latin American Studies program overview
+Spanish and Latin American Studies Program Overview

 The Spanish and Latin American Studies Program offers a major that can be included in many degrees offered at the University of Sydney.
 For in-depth information on the Latin American Studies subject area, a description of the major and its requirements, and a table and descriptions of the units of study available in this area, go to the

 Faculty of Arts and Social Sciences Undergraduate Handbook - Spanish and Latin American Studies